nbbrd/java-service-util/README.md

 Constraints:
 1. Batch type must be an interface or an abstract class.
 2. Batch method must be unique.
+3. Batch method must return Stream, List, Array, Collection, Iterable, or Iterator of the service type.

 #### Backend